jpschaumloeffel/monkey-yocto/README.md

 # Monkey + Yocto Project

-This repository contains the official recipes to build Monkey on [Yocto Project](https://www.yoctoproject.org/).
+This repository is a fork of the official recipes to build Monkey on [Yocto Project](https://www.yoctoproject.org/).

+I only created a minimal yocto layer and moved the recipes from the official repository into it so I don't have to move stuff around as suggested but instead just add this repository in conf/bblayers.conf.

 ## Getting Started